pepkit/peppy/docs/docs/autodoc_build/peppy.md

 ## Class MissingMetadataException
 Project needs certain metadata.
-Project needs certain metadata.

 ## Class MissingSampleSheetError
 Represent case in which sample sheet is specified but nonexistent.
-Represent case in which sample sheet is specified but nonexistent.

 ## Class Sample
-Class to model Samples based on a pandas Series.
 Class to model Samples based on a pandas Series.

 **Example(s):**